Resource

 - cache

-Memcached Example (note that the nodes parameter must be set):
+Memcached Example (the nodes parameter must be set):

 resources: